genestack/user-docs/docs-rework/contribute/templates/create-and-edit-a-template.md

 ## Open the Template Editor

-From the Dashboard, click **Set up templates**, or open it via the shortcut dock.
+From the Dashboard, click **Set up templates**, or click the three-line menu in the top-left corner and select **Template Editor**.
 See [Template Editor](../../overview/navigating-the-ui/template-editor.md) for orientation.

 ## Create a new template via duplicate